 watches are known.
 PT Next supported by:

-The brand was the first to use this technology in the 2.5 million square foot store, ensuing it stood out within a crowded retail space.
+The brand was the first to use this technology in the 2.5 million square foot store, ensuring it stood out within a crowded retail space.

 Increasing Engagement & Sales